adonisjs/v6-docs/content/docs/experimental/inertia.md

 ### Root template data

-Sometimes you may want to share data with your root Edge template.
-For example, for adding a meta title, or open graph tags.
+You may want to share data with your root Edge template.
+For example, for adding a meta title or open graph tags.
 You can do so by using the 3rd argument of the `inertia.render` method :

 ```ts
 // title: app/controllers/posts_controller.ts